Pre-Major Foundation (26 credits)

 Full course description for Cyber Incident Response and Handling

-Complete either: (1) at least 10 credits of major electives listed below or other upper-divsion CFS, CYBR, and ICS courses except ICS 499, or (2) an approved minor (or a second/earned major).
-Contact your advisor with questions concerning your degree plan.
+Complete either: (1) at least 10 credits (in any combination) of any upper division CFS, CYBR, and ICS courses except ICS 499, CFS 499, and CYBR 499, and the approved courses from other disciplines provided below; or (2) an approved minor (or a second-earned major).
+Please contact your advisor with questions concerning your degree plan.
 A course can only be used once to meet either the requirements or electives/minor, not both.

 This course reviews the purposes, philosophies and organization of the U.S. legal system.
 It provides an intensive study of the law which governs contracts for services, real estate, employment, insurance, trademark, patents and copyrights.
 Topics covered include legally binding contract requirements (offer and acceptance, legality of subject matter, capacity of parties and contractual consideration); circumstances which require a contract to be in writing; defenses for avoiding contractual liability; and legal remedies for breach of contract.
 It also focuses on the articles of the Uniform Commercial Code (UCC), which govern the rights and obligations of parties to transactions involving the sale of goods (Article II), commercial paper such as checks, notes and drafts (Article II), and financing arrangements in which one party gives another a security interest in property (Article IX) and the effects of federal bankruptcy laws on these transactions.